 Let’s review; pregnancy occurs when an egg implants and sticks.
 Period.
 (No pun intended).
 (And you can research the definition on your own time).
 If you are filing a lawsuit to get rid of one of these medications you should probably get rid of both.
 The main difference is timing and cost.
 The pill is pretty cheap, but Plan B runs around $65 a dose in my neck of the woods.
 For someone working an hourly retail job, $65 might be the difference between groceries and gas money (I speak from experience here).

 Now, I can see why you might be confused.
 Yes, there are some pills that can cause abortions.
 As the Mayo Clinic points out “Keep in mind that the morning-after pill isn’t the same as mifepristone (Mifeprex), also known as RU-486 or the abortion pill.
 Mifeprex terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.”

 *** The Morning-After Update

-Before publishing this yesterday afternoon I asked a friend to read it to make sure it wasn’t totally off-base or offensive.
-She said "Do you realize that you could lose half your readers by posting this?”
+Before publishing this post yesterday I asked a friend to read it to make sure it wasn’t totally off-base or offensive.
+She said it was.”Do you realize that you could lose half your readers by posting this?”

 Yes.
 And that was a risk I was willing to take.
 However, to my amazement, the opposite has taken place.
 It appears that I have lost a few readers and gained many, many more.
 The overwhelming tide of support is startling.
 That was not expected.

-**Update Feb 10, 2013, one month after the law was to go into effect.
+**Update five months later, Feb 10, 2013, one month after the law was to go into effect.

 Also, unfortunately, many comments below were lost when I switched commenting service providers in January 2013.
 I apologize if yours was deleted or became “unthreaded.”
 Comments on this post are now closed.